Skip to content

 Activity Overview

 This learning activity introduces students to the story of Gino Bartali, an Italian cyclist who used his talents to participate in the rescue of Jews during the Holocaust.
-The activity is online to facilitate the viewing of the movie My Italian Secret and answering of questions.
+The activity is online to facilitate the viewing of the movie My Italian Secret (Rated PG) and answering of questions.
 The film has been divided into seven parts.
-Post-viewing, there are suggested activities and projects for elementary, middle, and high school classes.
+Post-viewing, there are suggested activities and projects for middle and high school classes.

 Grade Level